 Flowering stage in Cannabis plants: a guide for beginners

+In this article, you’ll find information about the Cannabis flowering, week by week, with photos and pictures.
 The flowering stage in Cannabis plants is the period when they grow their buds.
-After some weeks of vegetative growth, Cannabis plants will be able to flower when the photoperiod is changed.
+After some weeks of vegetative growth, Cannabis plants will be able to flower when the photoperiod switches.
 Learn how to take care of your plant in this stage to harvest quality buds!

 - Basic growing requirements for flowering Cannabis plants